Elephant Revival alum Bridget Law looks homeward in new band with Tierro

 "Performing music is no longer my only bread and butter, so I get to relax and enjoy performing again," she explained.

-She and Tierro band haven't ventured much beyond Colorado, and they don't plan to.
+She and Tierro's band haven't ventured much beyond Colorado, and they don't plan to.
 After 11 years of national touring with Elephant Revival, Law was ready to stay close to home.

 "I'm finished with that for a while," she said.
 "I was born and raised in Colorado.
 I love Colorado.
 I love my home and I don't want to go very far from my home.
 One of my missions is to give back to the community that's given me so much and create deeper experiences."